-As we move toward retirement, there are several important issues to consider, including the levels of income you need in retirement, where you should invest your money to provide returns to support your income, and leaving a legacy to your loved ones.
+As part of Gifts in Wills month, John Kelly looks at the important issues to consider as we move towards retirement, including the levels of income you need, where you should invest your money to provide returns to support your income, and leaving a legacy to your loved ones.
 Dementia is one area which can affect some of these decisions and they are some of the most important decisions an individual may make.
 Due to health issues, an individual may have trouble in implementing their aims, objectives and wishes.

 Vulnerable clients, who are they?